 (c) details of the nature and amount of each element of the emolument of each director and each of the 5 named officers of the Authority receiving the highest emolument.

-[Clause 13 inserted by No. 67 of 2004 s.
+[Clause 13 inserted: No. 67 of 2004 s.
 43.]

 14. Audit of annual financial report